 Official Import Rules

-Cats need an ISO microchip, current rabies vaccination (at least 30 days old, not older than 12 months), a health certificate from a government-accredited vet, and proof of deworming treatment.
+Cats need an ISO microchip, current rabies vaccination (at least 30 days old, not older than 12 months), and a health certificate from a government-accredited vet certifying the cat is free from rabies, distemper, feline enteritis, feline panleukopenia, and leptospirosis.
+Verify the correct pre-travel issuance window for the health certificate directly with the destination AQCS station.

 Cats must arrive at designated airports with AQCS facilities (Delhi, Mumbai, Chennai, Bangalore, Kolkata, Hyderabad).